Zionette/Unleashed2/content/slides/adirondack/index.md

 url: "slides/adirondack/"
 image: "img/unsplash-photos-QRkew0KwXSM.jpg"
 thumbnail: img/unsplash-photos-QRkew0KwXSM.jpg
-description: "Morning arrives at 2:am with a breath of fresh airand a thankfulness of life as my feet touch the floor, how beautiful to be alive!
+description: "Morning arrives at 2:am with a breath of fresh air and a thankfulness of life as my feet touch the floor, how beautiful to be alive!
 A fresh cup of coffee starts the day off topped with cream, and as I sit back in my chair before popping the laptop open, I say to the great one, Thank You for all that I have, Thank you.
 I smile and move on to my daily computer task ....
 I've recently taken up vertical gardening, and handcrafting pieces of art such as boutique soaps seeped with essential oils, lotions, and